letisiapangataa/letisiapangataa.github.io/posts/siem-intermediate-guide.md

 ## Conclusion

 Intermediate SIEM skills unlock the platform’s true power—enabling proactive defense, faster response, and better communication.
 Start experimenting with custom rules, threat hunts, and automation to take your security operations to the next level.

----

-*Want to go deeper?
-Try building your own threat hunting queries or automating a response workflow in your SIEM platform!*